kiyoshitaro/be-microservice-boilerplate/README.md

 ### Create service
 - Run below script to create new service , which will auto:
   - Copy servn docker-cice codebase following template
-  - Add env iompose.local , docker-compose.local but must set specific port&host
+  - Add env compose.local , docker-compose.local but must set specific port&host
   - Store host/post config in libs/shared/src/configs/service-configs.ts
 - Should be care about:
   - Declare related service in providers with config